The quality of the answers we get are directly correlated with the quality of the questions we ask. Here’s how to improve your questions.

 So what we do is fix a vague concept in our minds of horseness.
 It can’t be an image, because then it would be a specific horse, and it can’t be explicitly defined because we wouldn’t encompass the whole category.
 So we keep it at a fuzzy level that, despite its lack of precision, is extremely useful when we have to communicate in any way about horses.
 The abstract concept must stay abstract to retain its utility.

 So, are you being pedantic when you ask, “What is a horse?”
 Not at all.
 You’re actually doing something very important.
-You are assessing the understanding of the person you are talking to in reference to yours.
+You are assessing the understanding of the person you are talking to about yours.
 And you discover that it’s never going to be a perfect match.

 There is no place you can see green without seeing something being green.
 How unfair is this?
 I know green.
 I see it all the time.
 But it is not a thing I can hold.
 A change in the way my eyes process light and there could cease to be green [related: How do you know that you know what you know?].
 But greenness would always be out there, a property of the interaction of light and molecules that can be so vivid but doesn’t actually exist on its own.